Fleetwood Mac blues guitarist Peter Green dies at 73

-Swan Turton, a law firm representing his family, announced the death in a statement Saturday.
-It said he died “peacefully in his sleep” this weekend.
+A law firm representing his family, Swan Turton, announced the death in a statement Saturday.
+It said he died “peacefully in his sleep″ this weekend.
 A further statement will be issued in the coming days.

 Green, to some listeners, was the best of the British blues guitarists of the 1960s.
 B.B.
 King once said Green “has the sweetest tone I ever heard.
 He was the only one who gave me the cold sweats.”